 It is important to make sure the cage is clean weekly, including all toys, perches and feed containers.

-Little Lorikeets are very playful, you should provide your bird with foraging toys, nontoxic plastic toys, ladder and ropes.
+Varied Lorikeets are very playful, you should provide your bird with foraging toys, non toxic plastic toys, ladder and ropes.
 They love toys that make noise, such as bells and toys they can chewing, such as wood, rope and leather.
 Swings are important not only for play, but to strengthen their legs and improve balance.

 A bird bath should be provided to allow bird to bath.
 Natural branches for perches and climbing should be place in your birds’ cage, make sure branches are rinsed well before hand to remove any bacteria or unwanted germs.

-Little Lorikeets make great pets and are becoming more popular due to their intelligence, entertaining personality and stunning beauty.
-They are a good beginner’s bird as they are affectionate, curious, and exhibit some unique behavior.
+Varied Lorikeets make great pets and are becoming more popular due to their intelligence, entertaining personality and stunning beauty.
+They are a good beginner’s bird as they are affectionate, curious, and exhibit some unique behaviour.

-These birds are not known for their talking ability, but for their playful personality trails and their behavior.
+These birds are not known for their talking ability, but for their playful personality trails and their behaviour.

 Worming- have you wormed your bird?

-Your bird will need to be wormed in a few weeks to two months after being taken home check with the staff from Birdsville, when purchasing).
-Young birds that have been recently weaned have a delicate bacteria’s developing in their gut, worming at this stage could harm the bacteria’s development and your new bird.
-Worming will need to be done.
+Your bird will need to be wormed in a few weeks to two month after being taken home check with the staff from Birdsville, when purchasing).
+Young birds that have been recently weaned have a delicate bacteria’s developing in there gut, worming at this stage could harm the bacteria’s development and your new bird.
+Worming will need to be done

 Lice & Mites